 CBD Possibly Knows how to Reverse Psychosis While Treating Symptoms

 According to a paper in Schizophrenia Bulletin, CBD might be a catalyst to reverse psychosis, not just treat the symptoms.
 This breakthrough could be a game-changer for psychosis patients, giving new life to the hundreds of thousands of Americans who suffer from the disease — and deliver real help to the millions more who will temporarily experience psychosis at some point.
 As many three percent of all people have a psychotic episode at some point in their lives.

 While using cannabis as a potential agent of treatment for psychosis is relatively new, the link between the plant and the disease has been known for decades.
-The reputation that cannabis has for inducing paranoia comes from the psychoactive effects of THC, which has been shown to cause certain irrationalities in a minority of users.
+The reputation that cannabis has for inducing paranoia comes from the psychoactive effects of THC, which has been shown to cause irrational behavior in a minority of users.
 The effects are usually mild, thanks in part to the effects of CBD, which temper the psychoactive properties of THC.
 But a small set of users (those who are already prone to psychosis) can experience an increase in psychotic symptoms or breaks after using THC.

 What are the Qualifiers of Psychosis?

 Doctors call the onset of psychotic symptoms following the use of some foreign substance or agent “psychomimesis.”
 It’s the building block of psychosis scholarship.
-By examining what triggers psychotic breaks, scientists have been zeroing in on the exact mechanisms responsible for the condition, which is characterized by departures from reality such as delusions, delirium, and hallucinations.
+By examining what triggers psychotic breaks, scientists have been zeroing in on the exact mechanisms responsible for the condition.
+Departures from reality such as delusions, delirium, and hallucinations characterize it.